 The Prince has come to tell her of their impending separation.
 He intends to marry and take for himself a bride better befitting his rank: “Princes are not free to marry their heart’s desire…” Natasha informs the Prince that she is pregnant.
 The Prince promises not to abandon her and the child and bidding her a brief farewell, he departs.
 Heartbroken, Natasha blames her father for her predicament, she reproaches him for having encouraged her relations with the Prince out of self-interest.
 Driven mad by despair Natasha commits suicide by jumping into the Dnieper river.
 She becomes a water nymph, rusalka.

-ACT II.
-A luxurious wedding in the Prince’s palace.
 The Prince is celebrating his marriage.
 He and his bride vow their love to each other.
 The chorus of guests glorifies them.
 The Princess bids her farewell to her girlfriends.
 The Prince swears to dedicate his whole life to his wife.
 The guests sing a wedding chorus.
 Choral scenes give way to the dances – Slavonic and Gypsy.

 The Matchmaker calls the girls to sing.
 They sing the comic song Svatushka (Matchmaker).